EXPLORING THE WILDERNESS

 |August Session||July 24th - August 14th|

 For those eager for extended wilderness trips, Questers is the perfect summer camp!
 With separate options for the summer, our Long Trail Questers hike the 272 mile long trail in 36 days.
-Our Classic Questers embark for 18 days on a canoe, where they enjoy rock climbing and backpacking outings in the mountains.
+Our Classic Questers embark for 18 days where they enjoy canoeing, backpacking and conservation service projects.

 WHAT OUR CAMPERS SAY